Proof complexity of positive branching programs: Programs for counting and their basic properties

-\todo{should point out that there are also OBDDs for threshold, but we take this route since we must work with positive formulae/programs.} Notice that, since the Exact programs we considered were OBDDs which are, in particular, read-once, the semantic characterisation of positive closure by monotone closure from \cref{pos-clo-read-once-mon-clo} from applies.
-Looking back to Figure~\ref{fig:exact-obdd}, the positive closures we are after (as NBPs) are given in Figure~\ref{fig:thresh-nbps-pos-clo-of-exact}. \todo{For conference version, just overlay this figure with the previous figure for Exact.} Realising this directly as eNDT formulas and extension axioms we obtain the following:
+Notice that, since the Exact programs we considered were OBDDs, which are in particular read-once, the semantic characterisation of positive closure by monotone closure from \cref{pos-clo-read-once-mon-clo} applies.
+Looking back to Figure~\ref{fig:exact-obdd}, the positive closures we are after (as NBPs) are given in Figure~\ref{fig:thresh-nbps-pos-clo-of-exact}.
+Realising this directly as eNDT formulas and extension axioms we obtain the following:

 \begin{definition} [Positive eNDTs for Threshold] For each list $\vec p$ of propositional variables, and each integer $k$, we introduce an extension variable $\thr {\vec p} k$ and write $\thrextaxs {}{}$ for the set of all extension axioms of the form (i.e.\ for all choices of $p$, $\vec p$ and $k$):